lucoalove/TextgameSyntax/README.md

     It's day @(day).

-    You enter the sliding doors of the mall, busy as usual. ?(day == 10){Oh look, the food court opened today!}
+    You enter through the sliding doors of the mall, busy as usual.

+    ?(day == 10){Oh look, the food court opened today!}

     [Visit the food court.](food_court)
 }